-Upon receipt of these items and in consultation with the MSHP Co-Directors, the course director(s) will review the student's qualifications in detail.
-As part of this review, the student may be asked to meet with the course director(s) in person.
-The course director(s) will then inform the student regarding the program's decision: denial of the request, approval of the request or continued consideration of the request pending further review.
+Upon receipt of these items and in consultation with the MSHP program directors, the course directors will review the student's qualifications in detail.
+As part of this review, the student may be asked to meet with the course directors in person.
+The course directors will then inform the student regarding the program's decision: denial of the request, approval of the request, or continued consideration of the request pending further review.